-Making perfect bourbon is a slow process, so no need to rush getting to the good stuff.
+Making perfect bourbon is a slow process, so no need to rush to get to the good stuff.
 A great way to immerse yourself in this rich Americana history is by a slow boat tour down the Kentucky River.

-In fact, the river plays a very important part with the bourbon distilleries in Kentucky, as their spring water is perfect in every way.
+In fact, the river plays a very important part in the bourbon distilleries in Kentucky, as their spring water is perfect in every way.

 Limestone filtration is crucial, and Kentucky’s limestone aquifers filter out impurities like iron, raise the water’s pH, and add minerals like calcium.